Primary Navigation Mobile

 BMW offers a three-year, unlimited mileage warranty with free roadside assistance.
 That’s good news for particularly high-mileage drivers and, though the time period isn’t particularly generous, it’s comparable to the three years/60k mile terms you’d get on a Polestar 2 or the four years/unlimited mile warranty of a Tesla Model 3.
 You also get eight years and 100,000 miles coverage for the battery pack itself, protecting you against loss of capacity.

-BMW servicing plans are available to cover scheduled maintenance, but out of plan servicing will likely be quite pricey at a BMW main dealer.
+BMW servicing plans are available to cover scheduled maintenance, but out-of-plan servicing will likely be quite pricey at a BMW main dealer.

 Reliability

-It’s a bit early to discuss the reliability of the BMW i4, which uses a whole new electric architecture.
+It’s still a bit early to discuss the reliability of the BMW i4, which uses a whole new electric architecture.
 But these types of cars have typically proven to be mechanically sound, with few moving parts to worry about.
 Just keep an eye out for software foibles in that sophisticated infotainment system.